 Cuba Libro | Calle 24, at the corner of Calle 19 – Vedado

 Don’t think about traveling to Cuba without a good VPN (Virtual Private Network).
 Using a VPN while connecting to the internet is an easy way to keep your personal information safe from hackers and trackers.
 We’ve used NordVPN for years and couldn’t recommend it more – it’s a must for safety online, especially in Cuba.

 The food and coffee at Panparapan are great – try the café bonbon for something sweet and the croquetas if you’re hungry – but the real star of the show here is the incredible patio and terrace where you can spread out for hours over coffee with friends.

 Or, come for happy hour and stick around for beers and their mixed drinks.

 One of the most beautiful cafes in the city, Cafe Bohemia is a fantastic place to escape the heat of the day.
-Set inside a renovated historic building in Plaza Vieja, you’ll find tables and chairs spilling in to the plaza – but the best seat are in the building’s courtyard.
+Set inside a renovated historic building in Plaza Vieja, you’ll find tables and chairs spilling into the plaza – but the best seats are in the building’s courtyard.

 They have a large menu of coffee and breakfast or brunch options.

 Cafe Bohemia also shares a space with Estancia Bohemia, a small bed and breakfast with a few private apartments for rent.
 Equally as beautiful as the cafe downstairs, Estancia Bohemia is a great option to consider if you’re looking for where to stay in Havana.